rebing/graphql-laravel/README.md

 The processing of a GraphQL request, henceforth called "execution", flows through a set of middelwares.

-They can be set on global level via `config.execution_middleware` or per-schema via `config.schemas.<yourschema>.execution_middleware`.
+They can be set on global level via `graphql.execution_middleware` or per-schema via `graphql.schemas.<yourschema>.execution_middleware`.

 By default, the recommended set of middlewares is provided on the global level.